McJackTang/MMPD_rPPG_dataset/README.md

 |Skin Tone 5<br />Talking   |![](gif/LED-low_T.gif)|![](gif/LED-high_T.gif)|![](gif/Incandescent_T.gif)|![](gif/Nature_T.gif)|
 |Skin Tone 6<br />Walking   |![](gif/LED-low_W.gif)|![](gif/LED-high_W.gif)|![](gif/Incandescent_W.gif)|![](gif/Nature_W.gif)|

+## Access and Usage
+**This dataset is built for academic use.
+Any commercial usage is banned.**
+To access the dataset, you are supposed to download this [letter of commitment](https://github.com/McJackTang/MMPD_rPPG_dataset/blob/main/Data%20Usage%20Protocol.pdf).
+Send an email to <tjk19@mails.tsinghua.edu.cn> and cc <yuntaowang@tsinghua.edu.cn> with the signed or sealed protocol as attachment.
+There are two kinds of dataset for convenience: full dataset(370G, 320 x 240 resolution ), mini dataset(48G, 80 x 60 resolution ).
+There are two ways for downloads： OneDrive and Baidu Netdisk for researchers of different regions.
+For those researchers at China, hard disk could also be a solution.

 ## Experiment Procedure
 <img src='https://github.com/McJackTang/Markdown_images/blob/main/procedure.png' width = 50% height = 50% />